Naturally Light Distortion

 As another possible implication, $\varphi$ may be identified as dark matter.
 A characteristic property of $\varphi$ is that it mixes with the Higgs.
 The mixing angle is $\theta \sim c_H m/v$, where $v=174\,$GeV is the Higgs vacuum expectation value (VEV).
 Due to the mixing, $\varphi$ can decay into two photons.
 In order for its lifetime to be longer than the age of universe, $m \lesssim 10^4$\,eV $\times c_H^{-2/5}$ is required, although observations of Galactic/extragalactic photons give more stringent constraint~\cite{Cadamuro:2011fd}.
 Another constraint comes from the fifth force, since $\varphi$ mediates a long range force through the mixing with Higgs.
 The effective coupling with the fermion is written as\footnote{ One may also introduce terms like $N_\mu J^\mu\propto(\partial_\mu\varphi)J^\mu$ with $J^\mu$ being a gauge invariant current consisting of fermions.
 But this term is not very relevant for several reasons.
 First, the coefficient of this term is at most $\sim1/M_{\rm Pl}$ considering the violation of vector projective symmetry.
 Second, its contribution to long range force is negligible, since upon integration by parts it is proportional to $\partial_\mu J^\mu$ and it vanishes for on-shell fermions if $J^\mu$ is vector current.
 If $J^\mu$ is axial, it gives spin-dependent force but the constraint is much weaker. }

 where $\langle|\varphi|\rangle \sim c_H v^2/m$ is the VEV of $\varphi$.
-For very wide mass range of $10^{-22}\,{\rm eV} \lesssim m \lesssim 10^{-3}\,{\rm eV}$, the new force must be (much) smaller than the gravitational one according to the inverse-square-law tests~\cite{Adelberger:2003zx,KONOPLIV2011401}.
-Note that the coupling of the form (\ref{L_phipsi}) is not limited by the equivalence-principle-violation test, since the new force is universally proportional to the mass of the matter~\cite{Damour:2010rm,Damour:2010rp}.\footnote{ However, this is not a fundamental aspect of scalar distortion.
-If we consider the two Higgs doublet model~\cite{Branco:2011iw}, for example, the equivalence principle can easily be violated. } Fig.~\ref{fig:cH} shows constraints on the parameters $(m,c_H)$.
-The region above the purple line is excluded by the fifth force (inverse square law) experiment~\cite{Adelberger:2003zx} and the region above the green line is mostly excluded by X-ray observations assuming $\varphi$ is dark matter~\cite{Cadamuro:2011fd}.
+For very wide mass range of $10^{-22}\,{\rm eV} \lesssim m \lesssim 10^{-3}\,{\rm eV}$, the new force must be (much) smaller than the gravitational one~\cite{Adelberger:2003zx,KONOPLIV2011401}.
+Fig.~\ref{fig:cH} shows constraints on the parameters $(m,c_H)$.
+The region above the purple line is excluded by the fifth force experiments~\cite{Adelberger:2003zx,Schlamminger:2007ht} and the region above the green line is mostly excluded by X-ray observations assuming $\varphi$ is dark matter~\cite{Cadamuro:2011fd}.
 For drawing these lines, we used the data available in Ref.~\cite{AxionLimits}.
 We also show the region with $\langle|\varphi|\rangle > M_{\rm Pl}$ just for reference, but this may not be regarded as a constraint since the VEV of $\varphi$ can be absorbed by the tadpole renormalization.
 Note that our model is radiatively stable since the coupling is suppressed by the scalar mass $m$ itself.
 We see that huge parameter regions are available for dark matter $\varphi$. \\